logo

 Counseling Degrees and Programs in Kansas

-Kansas is home to numerous counseling programs at public and non-profit colleges and universities in all of the major areas of practice: marriage and family therapy, mental health counseling, rehabilitation counseling, school counseling, and substance abuse counseling.
+Kansas is home to numerous counseling programs at public and non-profit colleges and universities in all of the major areas of practice: mental health counseling, marriage and family therapy, rehabilitation counseling, school counseling, and substance abuse counseling.
 To start a counseling career in Kansas, you will likely first need to choose a counseling program as nearly all types of counseling licensure in this midwestern state require a degree.
-While most types of counseling licensure require a graduate degree, there are counseling degrees and certificates available in Kansas at the undergraduate and graduate levels, offering prospective counselors lots of options to pursue a counseling career.
-Kansas also has many online and hybrid counseling degree programs that enable students to study at their own pace or from the comfort of their own home.
+While most types of counseling licensure require a graduate degree, there are counseling degrees and certificates available in Kansas at the undergraduate and graduate levels, offering prospective counselors many pathways to a counseling career.
+Kansas also has many online and hybrid counseling degree programs that enable students to study at their own pace or from the comfort of their own homes.

 Quick Facts

-• There are 10 not-for-profit four-year colleges and universities that offer a program in marriage and family therapy, mental health counseling, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Kansas.1,2
+• There are 13 not-for-profit colleges and universities that offer a program in mental health counseling, marriage and family therapy, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Kansas.1,2

-• Of the counseling schools in Kansas, 0 offer an associate’s degree, 6 offer a bachelor’s degree, 2 offer a certificate, and 9 offer a master’s or advanced degree.1,2
+• Of the counseling schools in Kansas, 0 offer an associate degree, 4 offer a bachelor’s degree, 0 offer a certificate, and 9 offer a master’s or advanced degree.1,2

 • 2 schools offer a degree in marriage and family therapy.1,2